 Yeah I know, it's the Dormition of Mary, aka the Assumption.

 What's up with that?
-Mary Caf was not the regular cafeteria, where those with a meal plan ate, which being a rural campus not in any town was just about everyone.
+Mary Caf was not the regular school cafeteria where those with a meal plan ate, which being a rural campus not in any town was just about everyone.
 Rather, it was where one ordered burgers and fries and stuff like that on one's own time, and dime.
 So why is a restaurant called a cafeteria when it really isn't?
 Well, the regular cafeteria wasn't called a cafeteria either, but a refectory, so the word was available.
-And it did have trays.
+And the restaurant did have trays and a line.

-However, true to the very heart of the most venerable tradition, Benedictine in particular and Catholic in general, it ain't really like that.
+However, true to the very heart of the most venerable tradition, Benedictine in particular and Catholic in general, that's how it is but it ain't really like that.
 As more and more "feasts" came in to the church calendar, the meals got better, and, by the time it took four digits to write the year, aka 1000 AD, the obvious solution was to eat the other, better, food in another room, and keep up appearances in the refectory.
-Not have your cake in one room, then eat it in another.
+So, not have your cake in one room, then eat it in another.
 Perfect.

 And in a student refectory, where the teaching monks ate too, as distinct from the monking refectory of the monkatorium itself, there ain't no lectio divina, and ain't much of anything done in silence either.